ericoporto/ags-manual-wiki/ASCIIcodes.md

 `eKeyDownArrow` | DownArrow | 380
 `eKeyPageDown` | PageDown | 381

-Use these key codes in your [`on_key_press`](Globalfunctions_Event#on_key_press) function to process player input.
+Use these keycodes in your [`on_key_press`](Globalfunctions_Event#on_key_press) function to process player input.
 For example: